surniaulula/wpsso/readme.txt

 = 3.46.1 =

-(2017/09/15) Removed the default / fallback video options for archive and search result pages.
+(2017/09/15) Removed the default / fallback video options.
 Replaced the "Maximum Images from Content" and "Maximum Videos from Content" options by constants.

 = 3.46.0 =